What Is Dysport?

 As with Botox or dermal fillers, Dysport treatments are fairly quick and convenient, with minimal pain and very little downtime.
 Dysport is administered with injections, so when you arrive for your appointment, you may be given a numbing agent.

-Both Dysport and Botox are FDA approved, safe, and effective for all skin types, and they work the same way.
+Both Dysport and Botox are FDA-approved, safe, and effective for all skin types, and they work the same way.
 The two formulas aren’t identical, but they’re so similar that comparing them is like comparing Coke to Pepsi.
-Here are the elements that make Dysport and Botox different.
+If you’re unsure which is better for you—Dysport or Botox—Dr. Tansavatdi will be happy to assess your aesthetic needs and goals during your consultation to determine this for you.
+With her years of experience with wrinkle relaxers and dermal fillers, she will provide you with expert advice and knowledge of the treatments.
+Here are the key differences between Dysport and Botox:

-Dysport and Botox essentially have the same molecular weight—150 kilodaltons—but the protective proteins that surround them have varying weights, making them different.
+Dysport and Botox have essentially the same molecular weight—150 kilodaltons—but the protective proteins that surround them have different weights, making them different.

 Dysport often requires more units than Botox because Dysport’s formula is more diluted than Botox’s formula.
 This means that Dysport can sometimes be a little more expensive for the same results.